tanvir-git/odoo-documentation/content/applications/inventory_and_mrp/inventory/management/inventory_adjustments/cycle_counts.rst

 ============

 In most companies, the stock is only counted once a year.
-That's why by default, after making an inventory adjustment in Odoo, the scheduled date for the next count is set on the 31st of December.
+That's why by default, after making an inventory adjustment in CoquiAPPs, the scheduled date for the next count is set on the 31st of December.
 However, for some businesses it's crucial to have an accurate inventory count at all times.